 Each week as we counted the bird species at the Rio Grande Nature Center State Park, our team enjoyed watching the swallows coursing low over the pond capturing insects as they fly or scooping up a mouthful of water.
 They tend to pause in their feeding in small flocks, lining the branches of small trees on the far side of the pond.
 After a few minutes rest, they are off again swirling over the water.

-By the end of June the nest under the eaves of the Visitor Center at the Valles Caldera had some fuzzy heads,
+By the end of June the nest under the eaves of the Visitor Center at the Valles Caldera had some fuzzy heads and parents were whizzing back and forth to the nest.
+Barn Swallows may feed their nestlings up to 400 times a day.

 When I visited again a month later, the first brood had fledged and females were incubating a second brood.